-Since the establishment of the Line Item in 1996, faculty affiliated with the NSRL have leveraged that funding into an additional \$5,680,139 of federal funding (e.g., NSF, NIH, USDA, DoD, DoE, USFWS), \$3,934,905 of other state funding (e.g., TPWD, TxDOT, Texas Comptroller), and \$8,783,649 in grants and donations from corporations, foundations, and individuals (e.g., CH Foundation, Helen Jones Foundation, Nature Conservancy, Texas Bighorn Sheep Society, Dr. Randall Wolcott, M.D., James Sowell, Ben E. Keith, Robert and Laura Baker).
-In total, including the Line Item, TTU has received more than \$23 million in external funding for NSRL-based research and education since 1996.
+Since the establishment of the line item in 1996, faculty affiliated with the NSRL have leveraged that funding into an additional \$5,680,139 of federal funding (e.g., NSF, National Institutes of Health (NIH), US Department of Agriculture (USDA), Department of Defense (DoD), Department of Energy (DoE), US Fish and Wildlife Service (USFWS)), \$3,934,905 of other state funding (e.g., Texas Parks and Wildlife Department (TPWD), Texas Department of Transporation (TxDOT), Texas Comptroller), and \$8,783,649 in grants and donations from corporations, foundations, and individuals (e.g., CH Foundation, Helen Jones Foundation, Nature Conservancy, Texas Bighorn Sheep Society, Dr. Randall Wolcott, M.D., James Sowell, Ben E. Keith, Robert and Laura Baker).
+In total, including the line item funding, TTU has received more than \$23 million in external funding for NSRL-based research , education, and collections enhancement since 1996.
 As mentioned above, the record of research funding awarded to the numerous faculty affiliated with the NSRL prior to 1996 (other than Dr. Baker) is incomplete, but is known to total a minimum of \$2 million (not adjusted for inflation).

 Another significant event during Dr. Baker's tenure as Director was the donation of funds from a private donor, James E. Sowell, that made possible multiple international collecting expeditions by the NSRL.
-From 2001 to 2007, Sowell funded collecting trips to Ecuador, Honduras, Mexico, Malaysia, Ukraine, and the Kyrgyz Republic.
+From 2001 to 2007, funds provided by Mr. Sowell supported collecting trips to Ecuador, Honduras, Mexico, Malaysia, Ukraine, and the Kyrgyz Republic.
 These expeditions resulted in valuable collections of mammal specimens and tissues in terms of taxonomic and geographic diversity and research value, as well as numerous scientific publications and educational experiences for dozens of students.

-The NSRL has received at least four NSF grants (as well as private foundation grants) specifically to enhance the collections and facilities of the NSRL, as detailed here:
+The NSRL has received at least four NSF grants, in addition to private foundation grants, specifically to enhance the collections and facilities of the NSRL, as detailed here: